 \section{Experiments}

-This section presents the experiment results of the proposed technique.
+This section presents the experimental results of the proposed technique.
 We first introduce how the synthetic data has been constructed.
 We then evaluate our model on this dataset and compare it with other existing works.
 We add different levels of noise into the data to test whether our model is robust.
 The model trained on the synthetic dataset is also applied to the real-life KITTI dataset \cite{GeigerLSU13}.
-The KITTI dataset does not contain ground-truth normal directions at the LiDAR points.
-Hence the estimated normal directions are used for 3D reconstruction to assess the estimation.
+The KITTI dataset does not contain ground-truth normal vectors at the LiDAR points.
+Hence the estimated normal vectors are used for 3D reconstruction to assess the estimation.